wangjianwen24/DIFWeb/content/en/home/experience.md

 widget = "experience"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 14  # Order that this section will appear.

-title = "Experience"
+title = "工作经历"
 subtitle = ""

 # Date format for experience